| www.albytravel.com China

 tickets, the crowdy queuing to access at the train platform, freezing in the hotel rooms

-and the awfully smoky internet cafe'
+and the awfully smoky internet cafe' How much daily: travel in

 China is not expensive, even far from a south Asian budget.
 Anyway consider the east coast